geertj/gruvi/README.rst

 Gruvi has the following features:

 * Excellent platform support (mostly thanks to libuv).
 Linux, Mac OSX and Windows are all first-class citizens.
-On Windows IOCP is used meaning that you don't run into the scalability limitations of ``select()`` there.
+* PEP-3156 compatible transport/protocol interface.
+* A traditional, sequential programming model based on green threads, where there is no distinction between asynchronous and normal functions.
+* Great SSL/TLS support, also on Windows.
+The `asynchronous SSL`_ support in the Python standard library came from Gruvi before it was included into the stdlib.
+* SSL backports module that makes certain 3.x SSL/TLS features available on Python 2.7.
 * Small core and focus on low memory usage and fast performance.
 This makes Gruvi very suitable for mobile applications and embedded web servers.
-* Great support for SSL, also on Windows.
-Includes an SSL backports module that makes certain 3.x features available on Python 2.7.
-* Built-in client/server support for HTTP, JSON-RPC and D-BUS.
-* PEP-3156 compatible transport/protocol interface.
-* Transparent concurrency support.
-Thanks to fibers, calling into a blocking function is just like calling into a regular function.
-* Thread synchronization primitives including locks, conditions and queues.
+* A full suite of synchronization primitives including locks, conditions and queues.
 * Thread and fiber pools with a ``concurrent.futures`` interface.
+* Batteries includes: built-in client/server support for HTTP, JSON-RPC and D-BUS.

 Example
 -------